Doctor of Philosophy in Neuroscience

 Chair: Dr. Michael Smotherman

 The Graduate Training Program in Neuroscience at Texas A&M University is designed to prepare students to become successful independent researchers that can help society meet wide-ranging needs in industry, medicine, defense and academic fields.
-Our interdisciplinary program spans several colleges (Arts and Sciences, Medicine, Engineering, and Veterinary Medicine) thereby offering our students access to a breadth of tools, training and expertise not normally found in single departments.
+Our interdisciplinary program spans several colleges (Arts and Sciences, Medicine, Engineering, and Veterinary Medicine and Biomedical Sciences) thereby offering our students access to a breadth of tools, training and expertise not normally found in single departments.
 Major breakthroughs in Neuroscience research often come from the fusion of novel technologies applied to basic questions.
 Our program facilitates discovery by giving students a solid knowledge base in fundamental neuroscience and then putting them in position to conduct cutting-edge research using state-of-the-art tools in a wide variety of research areas.
 The training program emphasizes flexibility by allowing each student to work with their thesis committee to design a unique degree plan that best suits his or her long-term objectives.

 Mission Statement